 Academic Coach, The Office of Student Success, Longwood University, Fall 2021-present

-Textbook Usability Reviewer, Rhetoric in Civic Life 3rd ed by Palczewski et al, Strata, Spr 2020
+Rhetoric in Civic Life 3rd ed by Palczewski et al, StrataPublishing Inc, Spr 2020

-Senior Proposal Reviewer, The International Conf. on Global Studies, Barcelona, Spain, 2018
+Senior Proposal Reviewer, The International Conference on Global Studies, Barcelona, Spain, 2018

-Grant Proposal Reviewer (Technical Communication), The University of Missouri Research Board, December 2017
+Grant Proposal Reviewer (Tech Comm), The Univ. of Missouri Research Board, December 2017

 Education/Career Consultant, Evisors.com (The Career Advisor Network), since 2015